The location of San Pancho Nayarit Mexico

-San Pancho sits on the Mexico Pacific coast 33miles (53kms) north of Puerto Vallarta, just below the Tropic of Cancer at:
+San Pancho sits on the Mexico Pacific coast 33miles (53kms) north of Puerto Vallarta, on the Riviera Nayarit

 The town population of San Pancho Mexico is (approx.) 3,000 full-time residents.
 In high season, November-March, the population swells to close to 4,000 with the arrival of the northern snowbird population.
 San Pancho’s location is ideal.
 For example, it is only a 3-hour flight (to Puerto Vallarta) from Southern California, or a 45-minute flight from Guadalajara.
 A first-class road connection via Highway 200 allows for an easy 45-minute drive to or from Puerto Vallarta, or an approximately 2-hour drive to Tepic (the Nayarit state capital), or a 4-hour drive to Guadalajara (the cultural capital).
 A new highway is being built between Guadalajara and Puerto Vallarta that will reduce the driving time to 2 1/2 hours.
 It is scheduled to be finished in 2018.
 With excellent telephone and internet connections, the town, though it remains rustic, is hardly remote.

 The Village: Accommodations here sit on safe and quiet streets that are centrally located in relation to all town amenities and services.
 Due to the size of the village, all town locations are in walking distance to one another, as well as blocks from the beach.
 With a number of bars that have live music, town accommodations aren't exposed to nightly noise, but are integrated into the general rhythms of San Pancho daily life.

 The Hills: Overlooking the town from the East, the homes, villas, and condos in this area have majestic views of the jungle-covered foothills, the beach, sea, and sunsets.
 While they present a steep hike going up, these locations are still in proximity to the town, and are mostly easily accessible by way of cobblestone streets.
 Also, depending on precise location, Hills accommodations may be in close proximity to either one of two of San Pancho’s most chic and popular restaurants that are also nestled in different areas of the San Pancho hills.
 Accommodations in the hills provide privacy and often amazing views, while still being in range of the town.